cole-h06/verity-research/notes/claim_graph_example.md

 - screen_brightness_nits = 250 nits

-These values are not merely isolated rows, they can be represented as graph claims.
+These values can be represented as graph claims.

 Each source forms an edge to the claim it asserts:

 source_id -> claim_id

-This creates a structure where:
+This forms a structure where:
 - sources connect to claims
 - claims accumulate support from multiple sources
 - conflicting claims compete for reinforcement